contextfreeinfo/rio/README.md

   (says /usr/bin/time).
   How much ram does g++ take in common cases for 13M of source?
 - 20171227 After variants, back down to 1.08G.
 Time at about 2.24 seconds.
+- 20171228 After individual allocations/unique_ptr, down to 0.96G.
+  Time at about 2.3 seconds.

 Maybe should actually profile sometime.